Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other topics.

 When self-righteous people are bent on carrying out their own agenda, they don't care about others.
 They want to feel right, justified, and in control.
 Self-righteousness is a kind of self-love, not a love of God or others.

 A few years ago, I went through a difficult time after being laid off from my job.
-When I didn't get another job right away, it was interesting to see the reactions of a few self-righteous people's reactions to my situation.
+When I didn't get another job right away, it was interesting to see a few self-righteous people's reactions to my situation.

 According to them, I wasn't praying enough.
 If I worried, I wasn't trusting God enough.
-If my prayers weren't answered, there must be be some unrepented sin in my life.
+If my prayers did not seem to be answered, there must be some unrepented sin in my life.
 I was told to move out of my upscale apartment into something cheaper (not as easy as they seem to think).
 I was told to go flip burgers, even though a job like that paid me less than what I was getting on unemployment insurance.
-I was told all sorts of supposed solutions, none of which would work for me from people who had no idea what they were talking about.
+Self-righteous people came up with all sorts of supposed solutions, none of which would work for me.
+These people had no idea what they were talking about.

 I have learned not to comment on or oppose the suggestions of self-righteous people, no matter how wrong they are.
-One person tried to convince me that I needed to "walk" into every employment agency in the city.
-It was no use for me to say that I needed to be invited in for an interview these days, unlike years ago.
+One person tried to convince me that I needed to walk into every employment agency in the city.
+It was no use for me that methods that were commonplace years ago but no longer work in the internet age.
 In her mind, she was right, and anything I said that disagreed with her opinions infuriated her.
-So I bit my tonuge and let it go.
+So I bit my tongue and let it go.
 She had an agenda I had to follow to succeed in my life.
 She wouldn't listen to me unless I fell into line with her views.

 © 2013 Carola Finch